 Section 13.1.
 Amendment Proposals.
 Amendments to these Bylaws may be proposed by any club in good standing in the District by a club resolution, or, independently, by the District Resolutions and Bylaws Committee.
 Any proposal to amend these Bylaws shall be delivered to the DG who shall refer any such proposal made by a club to the Resolutions and Bylaws Committee for review.
 The Resolutions and Bylaws Committee shall summarize each amendment proposal and make a recommendation for or against its adoption.
 Such summary and recommendation shall be returned to the DG within thirty (30) days of the referral mentioned above.

 Section 13.2.
 Notice and Voting.
 Upon receipt of the summary and recommendation of the proposed amendment, the DG shall set the matter for a vote at a legislation meeting convened for such purpose.
 The DG shall send or cause to be sent a copy of the proposed amendment, summary and recommendation to all club presidents and secretaries and shall post them on the District website at least thirty (30) days prior to the called legislation meeting.
-Voting on the amendment of these Bylaws shall be by Electors in accordance with these Bylaws and the RI Bylaws.
+Voting on the amendment of these Bylaws shall be by all Rotarians in good standing at such meeting in accordance with these Bylaws and the RI Bylaws.
+Amendments shall require a majority vote for passage.

 Section 13.3.
 District Resolutions.
 Items not covered by these Bylaws, but which need immediate consideration, may also be addressed by temporary District resolutions proposed by a club or by the District Resolutions and Bylaws Committee.
 Any proposed District resolution shall be delivered to the DG who shall refer any such proposal made by a club to the Resolutions and Bylaws Committee for review.
 The Resolutions and Bylaws Committee shall summarize each temporary District resolution and make a recommendation for or against its adoption and shall return such report to the DG and the DG shall thereafter convene a meeting to consider such proposal.
 The DG shall send or cause to be sent a copy of the proposed resolution, summary, and recommendation to all club presidents and secretaries and shall post them on the District website at least thirty (30) days prior to the called meeting.
 An emergency resolution may be introduced by the Resolutions and Bylaws Committee at the District Conference or a called legislation meeting without the required thirty (30) days’ notice.
+Voting on the proposed resolution shall be by all Rotarians in good standing at such meeting in accordance with these Bylaws and the RI Bylaws.
 Resolutions shall require a majority vote for passage: provided, however, an emergency resolution introduced at a meeting without notice shall require a three-fourths (3/4) majority vote for passage.